-When determining a value for your claim, what the insurance company is really trying to do is to predict what a jury might award you if your car accident case goes to trial.
+What the insurance company is really trying to do here is figure out what a jury might award you if your car accident case goes to trial.
 For decades insurance companies have compiled statistics on every single personal injury lawsuit that goes to trial in every part of the country.
 The companies have also kept records on the hundreds of thousands of settlements they’ve negotiated.

-Again, there is no simple answer, and it depends upon the individual facts and circumstances of your particular car accident.
-Generally speaking, a lower amount of medical bills will indicate that a lower multiplier should be used, such as one or one and one-half.
+There's no universal answer here.
+A lot depends on the circumstances of your particular car accident.
+Generally speaking, a lower amount of medical bills will indicate that a lower multiplier should be used (such as 1 or 1.5).
 Why?
 Remember, the multiplier is used to give a monetary value to your physical and mental pain and suffering.
-A lower amount of medical expenses -- $500 for example -- suggests to the insurance company that your injuries resolved after a single visit to your primary care physician.
+A lower amount of medical expenses ($500 for example) suggests to the insurance company that your injuries resolved after a single visit to your primary care physician.
 If you only sought one instance of medical treatment, the conclusion is that the pain and discomfort from your injury either wasn’t severe or didn’t last very long.

-On the other hand, if your medical expenses are much higher -- let's say $50,000 -- the insurance company knows that this number probably represents an extended hospital stay, or maybe a treatment regimen of dozens of physical rehabilitation sessions.
-It takes weeks, if not months, to incur medical expenses that large.
+On the other hand, if your medical expenses are much higher (let's say $50,000) the insurance company knows that this number probably represents an extended hospital stay, or maybe a treatment regimen of dozens of physical rehabilitation sessions.
+It takes weeks, if not months, to incur those kinds of medical expenses.
 So, the conclusion drawn by the insurance company is that you experienced a great deal more pain, or at least experienced pain and discomfort for a longer time.
-Because of that, a higher multiplier such as three, four or five might be used to value your pain and suffering.
+Because of that, a higher multiplier (3 or 4) might be used.

 A number of other variables also play a role in determining the value of a personal injury claim:

-It is important to remember that once an insurance company arrives at a value for your personal injury claim, you do not have to accept it.
-You are free to negotiate with the insurance company, or even file a lawsuit against the negligent party as a means of contesting the value of the claim.
+Remember that once an insurance company arrives at a value for your personal injury claim, you do not have to accept it.
+You are free to negotiate with the insurance company, or even file a lawsuit as a means of contesting the value of the claim.
 Your best first move might be to meet with an experienced attorney to discuss your options.
-Learn more about How an Attorney Can Help with Your Car Accident Claim.
+Learn more about how an attorney can help with your car accident claim.